Difference Between Hard Money vs Soft Money

 - Hard money can have on owner-occupied properties, while soft money can have owner-occupied properties.

 - Hard money loans are like asset-based financing wherein the borrower gets money, and the property secures the lender’s funds.
-Soft money can be called a type of asset-based financing that combines both the hard money methods with the old convention of loans.
+Soft money can be called a type of asset-based financing that combines hard money methods with the old convention of loans.

-- Hard money is difficult to get since it involves property while Soft money is easier to acquire
+- Hard money is difficult to get since it involves property, while Soft money is easier to acquire

 - The funding for hard money is for properties in poor condition since it is the security provided to the lender.
 Soft money is generally provided for funding properties in good condition.

-- Hard money is mainly suited for long term loans.
-Soft money is suited for short term goals.
+- Hard money is mainly suited for long-term loans.
+Soft money is suited for short-term goals.

 - Pros of Soft Money – These loans become a part of the credit history and can be used to repair credit